Skip to main content

 • Inner Epi (Removal of a Mongolian Fold)

-An inner epi or medial epicanthoplasty is performed if there is excessive inner corner skin that interferes with a smooth crease formation.
-A newer technique called the redraping method makes incisions along the borders of the Mongolian fold and leaves very little visible scarring.
+An inner epi or medial epicanthoplasty is performed if excessive skin at the inner corner of the eye interferes with a smooth crease formation.
+A newer technique called the redraping method makes incisions along the borders of the Mongolian fold and leaves minimal visible scarring.

 • Eye Enlargement by Cutting Outer Corners

-This procedure works best on patients with eyes that overly slant upward.
+This works best on patients with eyes that slant upward excessively.
 The attachment to the outer eye socket is lowered to a more horizontal position, effectively widening the eye.
-Less preferable is to drop a horizontal eye to a downward-slanting eye, which has the effect of increasing the visibility of the whites of the eye but can create an artificial, operated-on look.
+It is less preferable to drop a horizontal eye to a downward-slanting eye, which increases the visibility of the whites of the eye but can create an artificial, operated-on look.

 Inner Epi (Removal of a Mongolian Fold)